mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

 - So one useful thing to do is to draw what's known as **metagraph**, which sort of telles us how these strongly connected components connect to one another
     - ![](../imgs/algorithm_on_graph_metagraph.png) ,  ![](../imgs/algorithm_on_graph_metagraph2.png)
 - Theorem
-    - The metagraph of a graph G is always a DAG.
+    - The metagraph of a (directed) graph G is always a DAG.

 How to compute the strongly connected components of a graph. ?